I know this spreadsheet. I used to be the person building it.

 Invoice verification: you pay what the vendor says.
 When a consignment vendor sends product, the invoice says what they shipped.
 But what actually arrived?
 In a spreadsheet workflow, there's no verification against Metrc manifests.
 You're trusting the invoice.
 We recently caught a $4,873 duplicate invoice at a dispensary that had been doing consignment on spreadsheets for years.
 They were about to pay it because the spreadsheet had no way to flag it.

-We pull the data.
+The platform pulls the data.
 ShelfSpace connects to your POS and Metrc.
 Sell-through data, package-level inventory, transfer manifests — it all flows in.
 No exports.
 No CSVs.
 No Monday morning data cleanup.

 You approve and move on.
 Your entire weekly consignment workload becomes this: review the settlement summary, approve the payment run, move on with your day.
 That's it.
 Under an hour per week, instead of 10 to 15.